evanlong/vertigo/ISSUES.md

 - Support for Push and Pull
     + Create object/model for storing state of the settings (push/pull, duration, zoom levels)
 - Countdown to recording
+    + Include some text, or animation indicating the direction of movement of the phone
 - Zoom level adjustment in UI
 - Better duration adjustment
     + No more toggle